Consensys/doc.goquorum/docs/Reference/Logging and Errors.md

 ### Impossible reorganisation (reorg) issue

 Impossible reorganisation issues can occur if there was an issue during sync.

-There are a number of potential causes:
+Possible causes are:

 - Node was not cleanly shutdown previously, causing database corruption
 - An edge case where two sealers generate blocks at the exact same time (depends on consensus type in use)